GioGioWasTaken/Linux-Machine/Brain/Cybersecurity/VDSO.md

 This is useful in terms of design, for Virtual syscalls.

+There never was a physical linux-vdso.so.1 binary in the filesystem, it's a virtual shared object.

+The instructions or "gadgets" found in the VDSO, will vary depending on the CPU arch and OS .

+The virtual file name also changes depending on CPU architecture.
+For example , common virtual filenames of vDSO include vdso64.so, vdso32.so, vdsox32.so, and are typically linked in the kernel module filesystem.

 # Ret2vDSO:

 We can use some gadgets found in this memory region in order to construct a rop attack.